Testwell CMT++

 resultant HTML representation can be viewed with normal HTML browsers.

-If at the cmt2html time the actual source files were accessible, links
+at the cmt2html time the actual source files were accessible,

 The HTML report is an easy to use way to study the complexity of a